-That’s where a free-of-charge service run by Bath-based housing association and house-builder Curo came in.
-Their hospital step-down service offers a home-from-home for patients who – like Peter – are ready to leave hospital, but can’t immediately return home and need to stay somewhere with a little more support.
+That’s where a free-of-charge service run by Curo came in.
+Our hospital step-down service offers a home-from-home for patients who – like Peter – are ready to leave hospital, but can’t immediately return home and need to stay somewhere with a little more support.

 Through the service, a care package was put together by the on-site care team at the RUH and a support plan was agreed with Curo’s Step-down Coordinator, Amanda Barrett.